 Beets pair well with other root veggies, apples, allspice, bay leaf, cloves, chives, dill weed, garlic, mustard seed, thyme, and citrus.
-I created a simple raw noodle salad that consisted of beet, carrot and apple noodles, tossed with my Raw Creamy Lemon Poppy Seed Dressing and a sprinkle of raisins over top.
+I created a simple raw noodle salad that consisted of beet, carrot and apple noodles, tossed with a simple creamy dressings and a sprinkle of raisins over top.
 Down right scrumptious!

 - Be sure to pick the freshest, in season, beet root that you can find.
 This will ensure that you get the best tasting noodles possible.

 - Look for firm roots.
 If the flesh is mushy, it won’t work on the spiralizer.

 - With a potato peeler, remove the skin and then cut a flat top and bottom.